On August 6th, 2017; I explored Externsteine, Germany.

 Reached by a precarious footbridge, it has a circular window orientated towards the midsummer sunrise, (pictured below).

 The shrine is roofless now, but it would once have been a place of darkness, broken by the sunbeam as it illuminated a niche on the facing wall.
 To this day, no one can say for certain who carved this sacred light-box, but all the evidence-suggests prehistoric origins among a people who regarded the midsummer solstice as a vital astronomical event.

 The medieval rock relief which Cistercian monks carved on to the side of the Externsteine symbolizes the domination of Christianity over the former pagan religion, (pictured below).
 To reach Jesus and remove his body from the Cross, Nicodemus stands on the bent form of the pagan world-pillar, irminsul, the backbone of the universe.
-Below ground lies the World serpent, symbol of the earth energies accumulated at the site.
-Highly regarded as a special site by the Nazis.
+To the left and right Mary and John the Baptist mourn.